Forced-air gas: Areas of usage

-Residential and commercial buildings located in rural and remote areas do not often use methane gas forced hot air systems.
-This is due to the financial impracticality of running methane gas lines many miles past areas of relatively sparse habitation.
+Residential and commercial buildings located in rural and remote areas do not often use natural gas forced hot air systems.
+This is due to the financial impracticality of running natural gas lines many miles past areas of relatively sparse habitation.
 Usually these rural and remote buildings use oil heat or propane, which is delivered by a truck and stored in a tank on the property.